pdjr-build/firmware-factory/spudpole/modctl/README.md

 set up on the instance DIP switch and then the appropriate PRG button must be held closed.
 After a two second delay, the module LED will flash once to indicate that the address has been saved to non-volatile memory.
-Addresses can be reprogrammed using the same procedure at any time.
+Addresses can be reprogrammed using the same procedure should that be necessary.